 • Stay hydrated before, during, and after your runs to optimize performance and overall calorie burn.

-See also How many calories are in baked oats
+See also How many calories are in a quesadilla from taco bell

 By implementing these tips into your running routine, you can maximize calorie burn, improve your fitness, and get closer to achieving your health and wellness goals.
 Remember to always listen to your body, stay consistent, and enjoy the process of becoming a stronger and healthier version of yourself.